Pollyanna-Ye/Pollyanna-Ye.github.io/_posts/2019-10-13-Install-Hadoop-In-Fully-Distributed-Mode.md

 ## Before Start

-Having some virtual machines (VM) launched on Amazon Web Service (AWS).
+1. Make sure you have some virtual machines (VM) launched on Amazon Web Service (AWS).

-I launched four VMs, you can choose to launch more.
+2. I launched four VMs, you can choose to launch more.
 And the Hadoop Version I installed is Hadoop-2.6.5, this configuration works for Hadoop-2.X.X versions.
 You can take my blog as an example and configure your VMs.

+3. At the beginning of each **Section**, it tells whether you have to do the configuration for all VMs or just one of them.

 **Note: recently I noticed that if you keep your Hadoop idling on AWS, AWS may consider the connection between your VMs as DOS Attack and shut down network ports used by Hadoop.**